-The CTA’s total authorities available for use in 2020-2021, totalling $44,511,936 have increased by $7,764,231 when compared to the same period in the previous fiscal year as illustrated in the Statement of Authorities and in the Departmental Budgetary Expenditures by Standard Object below.
-This increase is primarily attributable to the temporary funding of $7,562,923 received in order to respond to a higher number of service and accessibility related complaints as announced in the Economic and Fiscal Snapshot 2020.
+The CTA’s total authorities available for use in 2021-2022, totalling $45,163,662, have remained fairly consistent compared to the same period in the previous fiscal year as illustrated in the Statement of Authorities and in the Departmental Budgetary Expenditures by Standard Object below.

 2.2 Statement of Departmental Budgetary Expenditures by Standard Object

-Compared to the previous year, total budgetary expenditures recorded in the third quarter have increased by $752,709, from $8,669,154 to $9,421,863, as illustrated in the Departmental Budgetary Expenditures by Standard Object below.
-This expenditure increase is mainly attributable to an increase in the Personnel and Professional and special services categories.
-These increases are offset by a reduction in the Transportation and communications category as explained below:
+Compared to the previous year, total budgetary expenditures recorded in the third quarter have increased by $1,265,679, from $9,421,863 to $10,687,542, as illustrated in the Departmental Budgetary Expenditures by Standard Object below.
+This increase is mainly attributable to an increase in the Professional and special services and the Acquisition of machinery and equipment categories as explained below:

-- The expenditures in the Professional and special services category have increased by $203,388.
-This increase is primarily attributable to expenditures incurred in relation to the Government of Canada 2.0 Fit-up Standards project.
+- The expenditures in the Professional and special services category have increased by $442,079 and is primarily due to the costs associated with The Government of Canada Workplace 2.0 Fit-up Standards project.